hiviah/brmdoor_libnfc/README.md

 * Yubikey Neo HMAC-SHA1 - most safe option, uncloneable
 * Mifare Desfire - Ed25519 signature of UID (currently no known clones available; although some features could be cloned, it's not enough for anyone to create such partial clones)
+  * working Mifare Desfire clones are nowhere to be seen in 2023, even though the datasheet was leaked loooong time ago (adding encryption wouldn't be so hard with `libfreefare`)

 Test code is also provided to get payment signature (cryptogram) from Visa and Mastercard, but it's not used.